 - 7. Additional steps for thicker (30mm and 40mm) steaks which were cooked beyond medium were introduced.
-The meat was cooked to medium and then removed from the stovetop and placed in the oven at 160 180□C until cooked appropriately.
-Measures were also taken for cooking this thicker and better done meat cooked entirely in the pan. - 8.
+The meat was cooked to medium and then removed from the stovetop and placed in the oven at 160 180 C until cooked appropriately.
+Measures were also taken for cooking this thicker and more well done meat cooked entirely in the pan.
+For the bbq steaks, rather than moving the steaks to an oven, cooking was continued with the bbq lid down.
+Some steaks were also cooked with the lid up the entire time as a point of comparison. - 8.
 Once cooked, the meat was covered in foil and then allowed to rest.

-Figure 9: Meat at rest
+Figure 10: Meat at rest